The Municipal Services Department uses a wide variety of methods to present information about services and programs provided by the Department.

-The Department publishes articles on wastewater treatment, sanitary and storm sewer maintenance and repair, the household hazardous waste program, protection of the environment, and pollution prevention in local newspapers and CityScene, a quarterly newsletter for citizens included with utility bills.
+The Department publishes articles on wastewater treatment, sanitary and storm sewer maintenance and repair, the household hazardous waste program, protection of the environment, and pollution prevention on social media and CityScene, a quarterly newsletter for citizens.

 Enjoy these informative videos about what not to flush down the toilet, grease in your drains and stormwater!

 Can't Flush This! is brought to us by United Utilities.

 Wastewater: Where does it go? is brought to us by the Detriot River Canadian Cleanup.

 Freddy the Fish Teaches About Stormwater, Stormwater to Drinking Water, and Grease down the drain? were produced by the North Central Texas Council of Governments Environment and Development Department.

 Will it Flush? is brought to us by WEF (Water Environment Federation).